 Determining which procedure or treatment will achieve the best outcome can be complex and at Providence Saint John’s, we involve experts from multiple specialties – including interventional cardiology and cardiothoracic surgery – in evaluating each patient.

-Recognized by US News & World Report as a high-performing hospital in multiple specialties, we offer patients the expertise and clinical outcomes created by a unique focus and commitment.
+We offer patients the expertise and clinical outcomes created by a unique focus and commitment.
 In addition, we pride ourselves on personalized and whole person care, tending to the mind, body and spirit.

 Providence Saint John’s is also home to one of the state’s most sophisticated surgical settings, including a state-of-the-art “hybrid” cardiovascular suite that allows our interventional cardiologists, radiologists and cardiothoracic surgeons to work together in one room to successfully treat complex or high risk conditions.
 This cutting-edge suite combines the diagnostic power of imaging with both minimally invasive interventions and traditional open-surgery techniques in the same procedure – giving our surgeons and cardiologists unprecedented flexibility in real time to do what’s best for the patient.

 Not all patients can benefit from transcatheter aortic valve replacement and in most cases, TAVR is used with patients considered a moderate or high risk surgical candidate.

 To determine if you are a candidate for TAVR, talk to your cardiologist.